SamuelBanczik/school-portfolio/README.md

 # Hi, I´m Samuel Banczík! 👋

 ### and this is my school portfolio

 In this assignment I had to make a portfolio with my best works from school.
+The portfolio was made in my mother tongue.

 ## 🔗 Link